Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The higher S and lower T are, the better (more straight) straight line moves are, but at the cost of processing and time needed to calculate kinematics.
 The simulation B1:S will give information about the qualitity of the settings.
 # Drive configuration
+**For a 6 axis robot the following naming will be used:**

 The 6 axes are named XYZUVW.
 Additional axes for 7 and more axis robots will be named ABC...
 M92 values are steps per degree for rotational axes and steps per mm for prismatic axes.

+**For a 5 axis CNC and 3D printers like Open5x the following naming will be used:**

+For rotational axes around the X axis A will be used, around Y B and around Z C. 5 axis CNC uses three linear axes XYZ and two rotational ones AB, AC or BC.
+The rotational axes can be installed at the spindle, called head/head, at the workpiece, called table/table, or mixed head/table.
+Open5x uses UV for rotational axes, support for this alternative naming (instead of BC) will be checked.

+**For a 4 axis palletized robot (closed chain) this naming is used:**

+The letters X, Y, Z, U are used.
+The axes need to be declared as rotational with the M584 R parameter.

 # G10 tool offset
 At the end of the last axis, a tool is attached.
 The robot's kinematics is calculation with the G10 offsets of the currently selected tool:
 * X, Y, Z are the tool's offsets in mm.
 Default is 0, 0, 0.